Gamify-IT/run-config/README.md

 ```
 cd ~/ && git clone https://github.com/Gamify-IT/run-config.git && cd run-config
 ```
+The remaining commands have to be run by a user with sudo priviledges or a root user.
 To automatically update the docker-compose file we use a systemctl service with correspondig timer:
 ```
 sudo cp docker-configuration-update.service docker-configuration-update.timer /etc/systemd/system/